 Influent sampling data for total phosphorus and orthophosphate concentrations are presented in Table 1-2.
-The average total phosphorous and orthophosphate concentrations from March and September 2021 sampling were 6.18 and 1.99 mg/L respectively.
-The 2021 average concentrations are consistent with previous years.
+The average total phosphorous and orthophosphate concentrations from March and September 2022 sampling were 6.88 and 1.69 mg/L respectively.
+Notably, total phosphorous was not sampled during the September sampling event.
+This is not compliant with the OC requirements which require semi-annual sampling of total phosphorus.

+The 2022 average concentrations are consistent with previous years.